jbrendel/ansible_cluster_setup/README.md

     $ ansible-playbook -i cloud_hosts  -e "@vars/extra_vars.yml" cloud_site.yml

 Specify the cloud provider you wish to use in EXT.ARCHITECTURE.cloud_provider.
-Currently, only "ec2" is supported.
+Currently, "ec2" and "digitalocean" are supported.

 After this playbook has run, a fully populated inventory file can be found in the location specified by EXT.ARCHITECTURE.cloud_inventory_dump_file.
 This